DarshanPangare/2021Fall_finals/README.md

 ## Hypothesis 1: The hike in the price of food for developing countries is low as compared to underdeveloped countries.

 ![](Images/1developing_under.jpeg)

+Here, we compare the price of several commodities over the years for different pairs of developing and underdeveloped countries.
+We have converted the food prices from different regions to a common USD scale.
+This has helped us in analyzing and plotting the data.
+The food commodity that we chose were Bread and Wheat.

 Hypothesis 2: The occurrence of a natural disaster such as storm has effect over the rise in food prices.